desasser/new-tech-practice/README.md

 This repo is just intended to be a playground for learning new technologies and testing ideas.

--- Current technology to explore --
+-- New Technology to Explore --
 NextJS
 TypeScript
 Python

--- Ideas/Questions --
+-- Ideas/Questions/Concepts to Explore --
+Recursion
+DSA